LevinWeinstein/Crypto-Project-8-WebApp/README.md

 Once at the main page, the server checks to make sure that the user has a valid __vanilla_auth__ cookie and also a valid __vanilla_user__ cookie that matches it.
 If they do, they are redirected to the secret page, which says "Success!
 Hello ${Username}".
 Otherwise, they are redirected to the login page, and an error message is shown in the UI.

 ## Note
 I wanted to add a way to changed your sign in message to an embarrasing post / secret message, but I didn't get that functionality ready in time.
 Because of that, there's an unused "EmbarassingPosts" model and "embarassing_posts" table...
-Maybe latr I will add that functionlity!
+Maybe later I will add that functionlity!